 3. A proof of origin for the funds you are depositing with the bank.

 Once you have prepared all due diligence documents, you will need to book an appointment with a bank officer who speaks English (unless you speak Spanish).
 At the appointment, you will be asked to present your due diligence documents along with the account opening deposit (bring it in cash, this will make things easier).
 During the appointment, do not forget to request access to the bank’s online banking facility.
 Also, I recommend applying for a credit card (a security deposit will be required) as this will help you build a local credit history.
-Please note that most banks offer the option to open foreign currency accounts.
+Most banks offer the option to open foreign currency accounts.